jecki/DHParser/examples/ts2python/README.md

 # ts2python

-A transpiler from TypeScript-Interface-definitions to TypedDict classes.
+A transpiler from TypeScript-Interface-definitions to Python data structure definitions, e.g. TypedDict.

 ## License